-Monitoring Patients Who Are Starting HCV Treatment, Are on Treatment, or Have Completed Therapy
+Monitoring Persons Who Are Starting HCV Treatment, Are on Treatment, or Have Completed Antiviral Therapy

 Pretreatment and On-Treatment Monitoring